docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/yourFirstScript.rst

 3. In the Script Editor toolbar, click Run.

 .. tip::
   To add the script to the Illustrator Scripts menu (File > Scripts), save the script in the Scripts folder.
 The script will appear on the menu the next time you start Illustrator.
-For details, see “Installing scripts in the Scripts menu” on page 10.
+For details, see :ref:`introduction/executingScripts/installing`.

 ----